 Have a question?
 Need support?
 Looking for resources?
 These folks can help:

-- Your District Staff can inform you of local resources and opportunities, provide consulting assistance, and connect you with efforts made by congregations in your area toward young adult ministry development.
+- Your Regional Staff can inform you of local resources and opportunities, provide consulting assistance, and connect you with efforts made by congregations in your area toward young adult ministry development.